Intermediate Microsoft Word 2019/Office 365

 You probably print most of your documents on standard letter-size paper.
 While this is great for ordinary letters or business reports, sometimes you may want to get creative with your paper sizes.
 But then there's the trouble of printing.
 In this lesson, you'll see how you can define the dimensions of the paper you're using, so Word will print everything correctly.
 You'll also learn how to print names and addresses directly on envelopes of any size.
 After this lesson, you won't feel confined to boring 8 1/2 x 11-inch paper anymore!

 As you've probably already figured out, Word can do more than write letters.
 It can also function as a simple desktop publishing program for creating greeting cards, calendars, or newsletters.
-In Lesson 9, you'll find out how text boxes are the key to simple desktop publishing, and you'll see how other elements come into play in customized documents.
+In this lesson, you'll find out how text boxes are the key to simple desktop publishing, and you'll see how other elements come into play in customized documents.
 Along the way, you'll look at business cards and greeting cards to get a feel for how desktop publishing works.
 If you've always wanted to create a document that combines text and graphics in an artistic or visually appealing way, you'll find out how to do that and much more.

 With the basics down, it's time to take your desktop publishing skills to the next level.
 In this lesson, you'll discover the magic of linked text boxes that give you the power to move your text anywhere you want on the page and keep it flowing.
 You'll see how to create, position, resize, and group text boxes so that you have total control over your text.